elwayman02/hella-drunk/content/wotw-2021-whisky-shop.md

 ![Image of Edradour 9 Year](/images/wotw-2021-edradour-9.jpg)

-This 9-year-old scotch from Edradour Distillery was aged in a 1st Fill Marsala Hogshead before The Whisky Shop acquired this cask bottled by Signatory Vintage in April 2020.
+This 9-year-old scotch from Edradour Distillery was aged in a first fill marsala hogshead before The Whisky Shop acquired this cask bottled by Signatory Vintage in April 2020.
 While Bob got caramel and floral notes from the nose, for me there was a mild essence of dark, red berries lingering as well.
 The palate had a medium mouthfeel, almost reminiscent of milk chocolate